epiforecasts/covid19_ct_pillar2/README.md

 ## Obtaining data

-The Pillar II surveillance data used in this repository is currently not publicly available.
-Apply to ? for access.
+The Pillar 2 surveillance data used in this repository is currently not publicly available.
+Access has been provided by the UK Health Security Agency (UKHSA) through the Scientific Pandemic Influenza Group on Modelling, Operational sub-group (SPI-M-O) for the Scientific Advisory Group for Emergencies (SAGE), where this work was first presented.

 ## Dependencies